 - A Chancery/commercial practice (expert accounting)

-- A medical negligence practice (forensic psychiatry)
+- A medical expert practice (forensic psychiatry)

 Derek Wood CBE QC and Simon Readhead QC will deliver keynote addresses on the day.
 Master Wood will cover the work ICCA has been doing on research and development in the area of expert evidence and Simon Readhead will focus on cross-examination of experts.